skylinemac/skylinemac.github.io/index.md

 The SMAC's questions focus on introducing math's real-world applications, using previously abstract concepts and applying them to everything from engineering/physics to buying the best-valued donut.
 Much like the problem sets found in college math, competitors will **discover and derive** new concepts and learn new things, rather than being simply told that these concepts exist.
 Of course, with the engaging competition format and a healthy dose of humor sprinkled throughout our questions, our ultimate hope is that students have fun and learn that there _is a point to learning math_.

-**Interested in registering?** Use the link at the side or top (for mobile users) of this website to fill out a form.
+**Interested in registering?** Our contest this year will be held on Friday, February 14!
+Use the link at the side or top (for mobile users) of this website to fill out a form.
 All other information and updates will then be communicated to you via email. _Please note that this competition is entirely individual, no need to form teams!_

 # Past Questions and Answers
 Our 2024 contest happened on February 16th, 2024.
 Attached are a complete set of questions and answer key.